fmansoori/PAPET/ReadMe.txt

 - Add "%PRISM_DIR%\lib\prism.jar;%PRISM_DIR%\classes;%PRISM_DIR;%PRISM_DIR\lib\*; to the environment variable CP
 - Copy the 'myprism' file to the [PRISM directory]\bin ('myprism' file is in the [PAPET directory]\PRISM folder)

+- Change the PAPET.program.location in the 'PAPET_v01.R' file to the location of the PAPET in your local machine

 ---------------------------------
 How To use "PAPET":